vippsas/vipps-developers/faqs/other-faq.md

 See:
 [Get credentials](https://vippsas.github.io/vipps-developer-docs/docs/vipps-developers/vipps-getting-started/#get-credentials).

-Be aware that you do not use the subscription key (`Ocp-Apim-Subscription-Key`) for Vipps Login API.

 ## Can you send us logs so we can look for errors?

 No. Vipps cannot extract logging info for one merchant or one MSN.
 There are